hiddenwaffle/coding-train-sandbox/README.md

 ## License

 This repository contains multiple licenses.
-See LICENSE-* files and other README-*.md files for more information.
+See LICENSE files and other README.md files for more information.